mtdvlpr/portfolio-vitepress/docs/src/en/about.md

 # About Manoah

-Manoah is a full‑stack developer with a passion for crafting dynamic, user‐focused web experiences.
+Manoah is a full‑stack software engineer with a passion for crafting dynamic, user‐focused web experiences.
 Ever since he wrote his first “Hello, World” script, he has been driven to solve complex problems and build intuitive solutions that make a real impact.

 He thrives on the challenge of learning new technologies and refining his skills, whether he is debugging a tricky issue or exploring the latest web frameworks, he is constantly evolving to stay ahead of the curve.